Species Introduction

 Q: How do I successfully breed Red Marble Swordtails?

 Breeding Red Marble Swordtails is relatively straightforward.
-Ensure a male-to-female ratio of 1:2 to reduce stress on the males.
-Provide plenty of hiding spots in the tank, as females will seek refuge when they give birth.
-Maintain optimal water conditions and temperature between 24°C to 28°C to encourage breeding.
-After gestation, which lasts about 4-6 weeks, females will give birth to live fry.
-Remove the adults after birth to prevent them from eating the fry.
-Feed the fry with finely crushed flakes or specialised fry food for healthy growth.
+Ensure you have a male-to-female ratio of 1:2 to reduce stress on the males.
+Provide a breeding tank with plenty of plants for cover, as females will seek refuge during birthing.
+The gestation period lasts about 4 to 6 weeks, after which the female will give birth to live fry.
+It’s crucial to separate the fry from adults to prevent them from being eaten.
+Feed the fry with finely crushed flakes or specialised fry food.

 ✓ Expert Tip

-Consider setting up a separate breeding tank to improve fry survival rates.
+Consider setting up a separate fry tank for better growth conditions.

 Q: What temperature should I maintain for Red Marble Swordtails?